Program Dates: May 10th – June 18th, 2021

 - Be a U.S. citizen, permanent resident, or an individual granted deferred action for childhood arrivals (DACA) status by the U.S. Citizenship and Immigration Services

-- New participant to SHPEP (not have previously participated in the program)
+- New participant to SHPEP (have not previously participated in the program)

 Other Factors Considered